hzeller/rpi-gpio-dma-demo/README.md

 It is interesting, that the positive pulse is shorter (about 50ns) than in the previous example.
 It suggests that writing the data in sequence with 8 dead bytes is faster than the 8 byte stride skip that we had in the previous example.
+Also it means that the DMA probably has a small cache for the 16 byte block, as it emits that part faster than it can read from the uncached memory.

 Now the 'low' part of the pulse is even longer than before, apparently the minus 16 Byte stride takes its sweet time even though we don't switch between control blocks: